mcgillij/mcgillij.dev/content/installing-arch.rst

 Partitioning
 %%%%%%%%%%%%

-Unless you have a specific use-case, you can just use a pretty generic parititioning scheme that I will outline below.
+Unless you have a specific use-case, you can just use a pretty generic partitioning scheme that I will outline below.

 You will *need* a ``/boot`` (optional if your system will only have Linux installed), ``/`` (root) and ``swap`` partition at the very least.
 You may also want ``/var``, ``/tmp`` and ``/home`` on their own partitions.

 As a minimum, you will want to have at least **256MB** for your ``boot`` partition, **512MB** for your ``swap`` and the rest of your disk for your ``/`` (root).

 **cfdisk** and **fdisk** are available for your partitioning needs, use whichever you like.
-I'll show some screenshots of the parititon process with **cfdisk** since I generally just use that.
+I'll show some screenshots of the partition process with **cfdisk** since I generally just use that.

 .. code-block:: bash